MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

   - **Verbose** - formatting for verbose messages
   - **Debug** - formatting for debug messages
   - **TableHeader** - formatting for table headers
-  - **CustomTableHeaderLabel** - formatting for table headers that are calculated values
+  - **CustomTableHeaderLabel** - formatting for table headers that are not actually properties on the object
   - **FeedbackName** - formatting for the feedback provider name (added as an experimental feature in PowerShell 7.4)
   - **FeedbackText** - formatting for feedback messages (added as an